agocorona/springcrm/README.md

 # springcrm
 basic CRM API exercise.
-Implemented all the endpoints, Oauth-2, testing.
+Implemented all the endpoints, Oauth-2.

+Unit test works with
+> mvn test

+Authentication seems not to work very well with unit tests and Oauth2.
+To check that  permissions and @lastModifiedBy works well, here are some curl request:

 Some queries so far: